brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 51 bht.md

 # Mark 6:51 Commentary Help Text

 ## BHT:
-The disciples found themselves in a state of overwhelming astonishment as they witnessed Jesus walking on water.
-Their initial fear turned into wonder and delight, while their amazement was intensified by the fact that the wind instantly ceased upon Jesus entering the ship.
-Despite their astonishment, their hearts were filled with gladness and relief as Christ stretched out His hand to save Peter from sinking.
-The disciples' profound amazement at the miraculous events that unfolded before them is expressed through their surprise and astonishment.
+In this verse, the disciples are portrayed as being in a state of shock and amazement, as they receive Jesus into their ship.
+Their astonishment is depicted through phrases such as "[being] sore amazed," their worshipful acknowledgement of Jesus as the Son of God, and their disbelief at witnessing Jesus walking on water.
+The sudden calming of the wind upon Jesus' entry into the ship adds to the disciples' overwhelming astonishment.
+Ultimately, this verse illustrates the disciples' transition from fear to wonder and their growing recognition of Jesus' divine power.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
 1. "Then were they willing to receive Him" - implying a glad welcome, their first fears now converted into wonder and delight.
 2. "The little bark...glided through the now unruffled waters, and...was found at port, to their still further surprise."
-3. "Then are they glad, because at rest and quiet now they be; So to the haven He them brings which they desired to see."
-4. "The Evangelist seems hardly to find language strong enough to express their astonishment."
+3. "They that were in the ship came...and worshipped him, saying, Of a truth Thou art the Son of God."

 ### Marvin Vincent:
-1. "Ceased." (referring to Mark 4:38)
+1. "Ceased." (referring to Mark 4:38) - This quote suggests that the action of ceasing was significant in the context of the verse, possibly indicating a sudden and dramatic change in the situation.

-2. "Sore amazed [λιαν εκ περισσου εξισταντο].
-Lit., exceedingly beyond measure."
+2. "Sore amazed [λιαν εκ περισσου εξισταντο]." - This quote highlights the intensity of the amazement experienced, emphasizing that it was beyond measure and exceeding expectations.

-3. "A strong expression peculiar to Mark."
+3. "A strong expression peculiar to Mark." - This quote suggests that the phrase used in the verse is unique to the Gospel of Mark, indicating a distinctive style or emphasis in his writing.

 ### Philip Schaff:
-1. "Were sore amazed in themselves." - This phrase suggests that the disciples were deeply astonished and overwhelmed by what they had witnessed.
+1. "Were sore amazed in themselves." - This phrase suggests that the disciples were deeply astonished and bewildered by what they had witnessed.
 It highlights the intensity of their emotions and the impact of the miraculous event.

-2. "Too much so, as the next verse indicates." - This comment implies that the disciples' amazement may have been excessive or beyond what was expected.
-It sets the stage for the subsequent verse, which reveals Jesus' response to their astonishment.
+2. "Too much so, as the next verse indicates." - This statement implies that the disciples' amazement went beyond what was expected or reasonable.
+It suggests that their astonishment may have been excessive or overwhelming.

 3. "Hence 'beyond measure' has been inserted." - The addition of the phrase 'beyond measure' emphasizes the magnitude of the disciples' amazement.
-It signifies that their astonishment was immeasurable and goes beyond what words can fully express.
+It underscores the idea that their astonishment was immeasurable and beyond what words can fully express.

 ### Archibald T Robertson:
-1. "They were sore amazed in themselves" - The disciples' astonishment at what they witnessed is vividly portrayed in the imperfect tense, emphasizing their excitement and disbelief.
+1. "They were sore amazed in themselves" - The disciples' astonishment is vividly portrayed by the use of the imperfect tense, emphasizing their intense excitement.
-2. "Mark does not give the incident of Peter's walking on the water and beginning to sink" - This commentary highlights an omission in Mark's account, suggesting that Peter may have been reluctant to share the story of his momentary doubt and subsequent rescue by Jesus.
+2. "Mark does not give the incident of Peter's walking on the water and beginning to sink" - This omission suggests that Peter may have been reluctant to share this particular story, possibly due to feelings of embarrassment or humility.
-3. "Perhaps Peter was not fond of telling that story" - This speculation offers a possible explanation for the absence of Peter's experience in Mark's narrative, implying that Peter may have been hesitant to share a moment of weakness.
+3. "Perhaps Peter was not fond of telling that story" - This speculation offers insight into Peter's character and suggests that he may have been hesitant to recount an experience that showcased his momentary lack of faith.

 ### John Gill:
 1. "Christ stretched out his hand, and saved him."
 2. "The wind ceased; from blowing; it was laid at once, as soon as ever Christ entered the ship."
-3. "They were astonished when they found it was Christ, and not a spirit; and they were more amazed at his walking upon the sea."
+3. "They were astonished, when they found it was Christ, and not a spirit; and they were more amazed at his walking upon the sea; and they marvelled still more abundantly, when they observed that the wind ceased upon his coming into the ship."

 ## Generation Details